De Havilland Express: Technical deficiencies

-The Royal Air Force's Aeroplane and Armament Experimental Establishment tested the D.H.86A design in 1936 following three fatal crashes in Europe.
+The Royal Air Force's Aeroplane and Armament Experimental Establishment (A&AEE) tested the DH.86A design in 1936, following three fatal crashes in Europe.
 It would be forty years before the report was published.
-The D.H.86 had been rushed from design concept to test flight in a record four months to meet the deadlines set by the Australian airmail contracts, and a lot of attention to detail had been ignored.
+The DH.86 had been rushed from design concept to test flight in a record four months to meet the deadlines set by the Australian airmail contracts, and a lot of attention to detail had been ignored.
 It was a big aircraft for its power, and as a result very lightly built.
 There was poor response to control movements in certain speed ranges, the wings were inclined to twist badly if the ailerons were used coarsely and, most seriously, the vertical tail surface was of inadequate area.
 The result was an aircraft that, although quite safe under normal conditions, could rapidly get out of control under certain flight regimes.

 de Havilland VH-USE crashed at Brisbane on 20 February 1942.

-Although the control problems were overcome on later-manufactured D.H.86Bs by the fitting of a new spring in the elevator control and the fitting of auxiliary fins, the results of these tests do not appear to have been communicated to Australia so the D.H.86s already in use in Australia were never modified to improve their safety.
+The control problems were overcome on later-manufactured DH.86Bs by the fitting of a new spring in the elevator control and the fitting of auxiliary fins, but the results of these tests do not appear to have been communicated to Australia, so the DH.86s already in use in Australia were never modified to improve their safety.
 This lack of communication may have caused a number of later accidents, including at least one of two fatal accidents in commercial service.
 The mid-air break-up of Qantas' VH-USE Sydney in a thunderstorm near Brisbane on 20 February 1942 with the loss of nine lives, was possibly unavoidable; however, the fin was found almost a mile away from the main wreckage which had been burnt.
-The accident involving MacRobertson Miller Airlines' ex-Qantas aircraft VH-USF at Geraldton on 24 June 1945 most likely was entirely avoidable had the AaAEE report been communicated to Australia.
+The accident involving MacRobertson Miller Airlines' ex-Qantas aircraft VH-USF at Geraldton on 24 June 1945 most likely was entirely avoidable had the A&AEE report been communicated to Australia.
 On its first commercial flight for its new owners after military service, the pilot and a passenger were killed in a classic loss-of-control accident while taking off with a heavy load in gusty conditions.

-Another D.H.86, VH-USW (the former Holyman's Airways Lepena), was bought by MacRobertson Miller Airlines at much the same time as VH-USF and was the last of the type to fly in Australia.
+Another DH.86, VH-USW (the former Holyman's Airways Lepena), was bought by MacRobertson Miller Airlines at much the same time as VH-USF and was the last of the type to fly in Australia.
 MMA sold the eleven-year-old aircraft to an English company late in 1946; it was abandoned in India in an "unsafe state" while on its delivery flight.
 Edgar Johnston, the Assistant Director General of the Australian Department of Civil Aviation, then had it scrapped at Australian Government expense to make sure that it never flew again.